daz4126/surge/README.md

 This means that when the button is clicked the action called `increment` will be called.

-Buttons have a default even of 'click', so we can omit that and just write the name of the action:
+Buttons have a default event of 'click', so we can omit that and just write the name of the action:

 ```html
 <div data-surge>